ShulzhenkoPetr/Modal_Challenge/README.md

-#INF473V Challenge
+# INF473V Challenge

-Here we will try to solve Semi-Supervised / Active / Unsupervised Learning problem
+---

-This branch is dedicated for a baseline solution
+## This branch is dedicated for a `FAISS` clustering.

+---

+Well, we'd like to do cluster the unlabeled images using FAISS to give them labels.